 Graduated from high school here!
 Amazing independent school.
 You go to class once a week for 45min and you get hw assignments to take home.
 Do your hw and you will graduate

 Independence High School is a public high school in San Francisco.
-The principal of Independence High School is Robert Maass, who can be contacted at firstname.lastname@example.org.
-274 students go to Independence High School and are mostly Filipino, Unspecified, and Hispanic.
+The principal of Independence High School is Robert Maass and can be contacted at email@example.com.
+274 students attend Independence High School and are mostly Filipino, Unspecified, and Hispanic.
 9% of the Independence High School students are "limited in English proficiency."
-40% of the 274 students here get reduced lunch prices.
-The ratio of students to teachers at Independence High School is 26:1.
+40% of the 274 students here are paying reduced lunch prices.
+The student to teacher ratio at Independence High School is 26:1.
 St. Ignatius College Preparatory School is one of the nearest high schools.

 |Native American or Native Alaskan||2%||0.6%|